Chart Color Schemes

 Residential development activity is lower than average in Mortdale - Oatley according to AreaSearch's national comparison of local real estate markets

 Mortdale-Oatley has recorded approximately 35 residential property approvals per year over the past five financial years, totalling 179 homes.
-In FY26, 12 approvals have been recorded so far.
-On average, 0.1 people move to the area annually for each dwelling built between FY21 and FY25, indicating that new supply is meeting or exceeding demand.
-The average construction cost value of new homes is $453,000, slightly above the regional average.
+As of FY26, 24 approvals have been granted.
+The average population growth rate for each dwelling built in the area between FY21 and FY25 is 0.1 people per year.
+This suggests that new supply is meeting or exceeding demand, providing ample buyer choice and capacity for future population growth beyond current forecasts.

 Frequently Asked Questions - Development